ritza-co/CodeCapsules/serverlessFirstSteps/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io.md

-# Hosting your portfolio online the easy way: an introduction to CodeCapsules.io
+# Easily hosting your portfolio online: an introduction to CodeCapsules.io

 Deploying a web application to a production environment is complex.
-Traditionally you must set up a server and micromanage the tasks associated with hosting one: choosing the servers' operating system, editing its configurations, and monitoring the server to ensure it is running.
+Traditionally you set up a server and micromanage the tasks associated with hosting one: choosing the servers' operating system, editing its configurations, and monitoring the server to ensure it is running.

 This time-consuming process is no longer necessary.
-In this lesson, you'll learn how to create a portfolio and host it on [CodeCapsules](https://codecapsules.io/), a Platform as a Service (PaaS), which:
+In this lesson, you'll learn how to create a portfolio and host it on [CodeCapsules](https://codecapsules.io/), a _Platform as a Service_, which:

-- Manages a server and hosts your application for you.
+- Manages servers hosting your web-applications
-- Integrates with GitHub to deploy your web application.
+- Integrates with GitHub to deploy your web-applications

 All in a few clicks.